The Eureka Prize for Innovation in Citizen Science is sponsored by the Department of Industry, Innovation and Science.

 Activity entered for this prize must have been undertaken no more than five (5) years prior to the closing date of entries.

-Activity entered must have been undertaken as a single citizen science project.
+Activity entered must relate to a single citizen science project and not form part of any other project.

 Entrants can either enter themselves or be nominated by others.
 If an entrant is nominated it is important they have the opportunity to provide input to the documentation in support of their nomination.